 When sentenced to probation, a probation officer will oversee your case and progress with various requirements.
 This officer has the power to issue a probation violation, which will land you back in custody to await another hearing.
 Judges may sentence probationers to additional time and fines, or even revoke probation entirely to trigger the original jail sentence.
-Since a probation violation in Cocoa and Palm Bay, FL carries a significant threat of imprisonment, make sure to contact us for bail release at 321-638-2245.
+Since a probation violation in Cocoa and All of Brevard County, FL carries a significant threat of imprisonment, make sure to contact us for bail release at 321-638-2245.

 To avoid probation violations, you’ll need to abide by every rule and term of your sentence, and keep all of your scheduled appointments.

 Common reasons for a probation violation include the following: